 pub struct MemoryMap { /* private fields */ }Expand description

-MemoryMap provides access to the system-level memory map describing how a BinaryView is loaded into memory.
+A MemoryMap describes how a BinaryView is loaded into memory.
+It

 §Architecture Note